 The church has been a part of the Mono County landscape for decades.

-While specific details about its origins are sparse, it’s believed to have served the local community in the mid-20th century.
+Although specific details about its origins are sparse, people believe it served the local community in the mid-20th century.

 Its exact construction date remains a bit of a mystery, adding to the quaint allure of this picturesque building.